 FACTS CHECK : Do you know that there are 30000-50000 edible plants in the world, but we are only consuming 150-200 plant species currently.

-So repeatedly eating same foods that are staple to your food ingredients habits and eating food that is not well suited for the sustainability of the environment has numerous disadvantages which we already mentioned above.
-What are some of the benefits that consuming a diversified diet encourages the Agrodiversity and eating future foods.
+So repeatedly eating the same foods that are a staple to your food ingredients habits and eating food that is not well suited for the sustainability of the environment has numerous disadvantages which we already mentioned above.
+What are some of the benefits that consuming a diversified diet encourages Agrodiversity and eating future foods?
 Following various diversified diets will :